Azure/java-aks-aca-dapr-workshop/docs/modules/2-Module/index.md

 In the `scopes` section, you specify that only the TrafficControlService and FineCollectionService should use the pub/sub building block.

-1. **Copy or Move** this file `dapr/kafka-pubsub.yaml` to `dapr/components/` folder. (when starting Dapr applications from command line, we specify a folder `dapr/components/` where Dapr component definitions are located)
+1. **Copy or Move** this file `dapr/kafka-pubsub.yaml` to `dapr/components/` folder (when starting Dapr applications from command line, we specify a folder `dapr/components/` where Dapr component definitions are located).
   * from the root folder, run the following command:

 ```bash